ellenjunghyunkim/mw_health_Korea/README.md

 The codes and data are for the paper Health effects of a minimum wage hike: Evidence from South Korea experiments, Kim, Jung Hyun and Suhrcke, Marc and and Leist, Anja (2023).

 ### Data
-KLoSA 1-8th wave (STATA) (https://survey.keis.or.kr/eng/klosa/databoard/List.jsp).
+KLoSA 1-8th wave version 2022 v3 (STATA) (https://survey.keis.or.kr/eng/klosa/databoard/List.jsp).
+Please note that access to Mini-Mental Examination Score (MMSE) data for the 2020 wave is temporarily ceased wave for internal review for data disclosure (https://survey.keis.or.kr/madang/notice/Read.jsp?ntt_id=5634).
+Therefore, the latest survey might not contain the information of MMSE.

 ### Software
 - STATA code is used to prepare the dataset and R code for the analysis.